 Danny Lane was born in Urbana, Illinois in 1955.
-He moved to Maine in 1975 to study with Patrick Reyntiens, an artist working in stained glass.
-He went on to study painting at Byam Shaw School of Art from 1975–77, then joined the painting course being taught by Cecil Collins at the Central School of Art from 1977–80.
+He studied painting at Byam Shaw School of Art from 1975–77, then studied with Cecil Collins at Central Saint Martins School of Art from 1977–80.
 Danny Lane lives and works in London.

 Lane works frequently on a commission basis, both nationally and internationally and his work belongs to museums, private and corporate collections worldwide.
 Significant commissions include a balustrade of stacked glass for the glass gallery at the Victoria and Albert Museum, London, 1994; Canary Wharf, London, 2001; General Motors, US, 2005.
 Site specific works such as Opening Line, 2004, Gateshead, UK and Assembly Field, 2006, National Assembly for Wales, Cardiff, UK, are inspired by, and re–draw their surroundings through the manipulation of space and light.